cpjobling/eg-247-textbook/_sources/setup/setup.md

 If *you* have any problems, send me a message through the Teams page for the EG-247 Course.

-By default, the imatlab kernel uses MATLAB figure windows.
-To get images inline, use
+By default, the `Mkernal` kernel uses MATLAB figure windows.
+To get images inline in svg, use

 ```
-imatlab_export_fig('print-svg')
+setappdata(0, "MKernel_plot_format", "svg")
 ```

 at the beginning of any notebooks that use the MATLAB kernel.